You say either and I say either

 Plenty!!

 Businesses have their own lingo, their own nomenclature, their own internal vocabulary.
-When I was working at Starbucks the company introduced the phrases venti, barista and partner and trained their customers and employees on their unique vocabulary.
-You can always tell when a new customer walks in as they try to determine what is a small, medium or large..
+When I was working at Starbucks the company introduced the phrases venti, barista partner, and trained their customers and employees on their unique vocabulary.
+You can always tell when a new customer walks in the store as they try to determine what is a small, medium or large?
 This strategy has successfully spread as the company has grown and now those are commonplace words to many people.

 Nowadays, companies may not have the time or budget to introduce and try to retrain their customers and employees on their unique language.